liferay/liferay-docs/userGuide/en/chapters/20-properties-reference.markdown

 This property specifies where to get the overridden properties.
 By default, it is `portal-ext.properties`.
 Updates should not be made in `portal.properties` or in `portal-bundles.properties`, but in `portal-ext.properties`.
 Furthermore, each portal instance can have its own overridden property file following the convention `portal-companyid.properties`.
 For example, one read order might be: `portal.properties`, then `portal-ext.properties` and then `portal-test.properties`.

-The default read order is: `portal.properties`, `portal-bundle.properties`, `portal-ext.properties` and then `portal-setup-wizard.properties`.
+The default read order is: `portal.properties`, then `portal-bundle.properties`, `portal-ext.properties` and then `portal-setup-wizard.properties`.

 *Examples:*